FutureMarkRwanda/BA_Notes/Networking/EIGRP_Routing_Protocol_Notes.md

 R3# copy running-config startup-config
 ```

-Scenario: A campus network configures EIGRP with AS 1 to connect three LANs, using passive interfaces on LAN-facing ports to reduce unnecessary Hello packets.
+A campus network configures EIGRP with AS 1 to connect three LANs, using passive interfaces on LAN-facing ports to reduce unnecessary Hello packets.

 ---